Course Outline

 Goal:

-Creative practitioners can review and critique a contemporary performance work's themes through script analysis, production values and creative choices.
+Creative practitioners can analyse a contemporary performance work's themes through script analysis and critiquing interpretative choices.

 Product: Written Piece